-Equation 2.8.3 Estimation of annual fraction of feedstock for HWP originating from forest activities under Article 3, paragraphs 3 and 4 $$f_j(i) = \frac{harvest_j(i)}{harvest{Total}(i)}$$ i = activity FM or AR or D in year i
+EQUATION 2.8.3 ESTIMATION OF ANNUAL FRACTION OF FEEDSTOCK FOR HWP ORIGINATING FROM FOREST ACTIVITIES UNDER ARTICLE 3, PARAGRAPHS 3 AND 4 $f_j(i) = \frac{harvest_j(i)}{harvest{Total}(i)}$ j = activity FM or AR or D in year i

-$f_j(i)$ = share of harvest originating from the particular activity j in year i
+$f_i(i)$ = share of harvest originating from the particular activity j in year i

 Where countries already collect data of harvesting discriminating among different activities (i.e. lands subject to FM, lands subject to AR, lands subject to D, and any other treed land) - and among material and energy use of harvested roundwood (i.e. industrial roundwood and fuelwood, cf. Figure 2.8.2), this information can be used.
-This is usually the case where countries apply the gain-loss (i.e. flux data) method 123.
+This is usually the case where countries apply the gain-loss (i.e. flux data) method 120.

 Most countries only report industrial roundwood from forests to the statistics and the uncertainties associated with feedstock for HWP production (cf. Figure 2.8.2) originating from lands other than forests (see Figure 2.8.4) are generally expected to be insignificant.
-However, due to the definition of roundwood (see Section 2.8.1.1), it may be the case that the specified HWP categories are produced from industrial roundwood (or domestic feedstock), which does not originate from forests which are accounted for under Article 3, paragraphs 3 (AR and
+However, due to the definition of roundwood (see Section 2.8.1.1), it may be the case that the specified HWP categories are produced from industrial roundwood (or domestic feedstock), which does not originate from forests which are accounted for under Article 3, paragraphs 3 (AR and D) and 4 (FM) (cf. Figure 2.8.2).
+121 In the Kyoto Protocol accounting framework, activities on lands which are not considered to be forests (see Section 1.2) and which could provide industrial roundwood to the markets (e.g.

-122 Paragraphs 16, 29 and 30
+119 Paragraphs 16, 29 and 30